Gurage people: Agriculture

 The Gurage live a sedentary life based on agriculture, involving a complex system of crop rotation and transplanting.
 Ensete is the main staple food, Teff and other cash crops are grown, which include coffee and khat which used as traditional stimulants.
 Animal husbandry is practiced, mainly for milk supply and dung.
 Other foods consumed include green cabbage, cheese, butter, roasted grains, meat and others.

 The principal crop of the Gurage is ensete (also enset, Ensete edulis, äsät or "false banana plant").
 This has a massive stem that grows underground and is involved in every aspect of Gurage life.
 It has a place in everyday interactions among community members as well as specific roles in rituals.
-For example: the ritual uses of ensete include wrapping a corpse after death with the fronds and tying off the umbilical cord after birth with an ensete fiber; the practical uses include wrapping goods and fireproofing thatch.
+For example, the ritual uses of ensete include wrapping a corpse after death with the fronds and tying off the umbilical cord after birth with an ensete fiber.
+Practical uses include wrapping goods and fireproofing thatch.
 Ensete is also exchanged as part of a variety of social interactions, and used as a recompense for services rendered.

 Ensete can be prepared in a variety of ways.
-A normal Gurage diet consists primarily of kocho, a thick bread made from ensete, and is supplemented by cabbage, cheese, butter and grains.
+A typical Gurage diet consists primarily of kocho, a thick bread made from ensete, and is supplemented by cabbage, cheese, butter and grains.
 Meat is not consumed on a regular basis, but usually eaten when an animal is sacrificed during a ritual or ceremonial event.
 The Gurage pound the root of the ensete to extract the edible substance, then place it in deep pits between the rows of ensete plants in the field.
 It ferments in the pit, which makes it more palatable.
 It can be stored for up to several years in this fashion, and the Gurage typically retain large surpluses of ensete as a protection against famine.

 In addition to ensete, cash crops are maintained (notably coffee and khat) and livestock is raised (mainly for milk and fertilizer).
 Some Gurage also plant teff and eat injera (which the Gurage also call injera).

 The Gurage raise zebu.
 These cattle are primarily kept for their butter, and a typical Gurage household has a large quantity of spiced butter aging in clay pots hung from the walls of their huts.
 Butter is believed to be medicinal, and the Gurage often take it internally or use it a lotion or poultice.
 A Gurage proverb states that "A sickness that has the upper hand over butter is destined for death."
 Different species of ensete are also eaten to alleviate illness.

 The Gurage regard overeating as coarse and vulgar, and regard it as poor etiquette to eat all of the ensete that a host passes around to guests.
 It is considered polite to leave at least some ensete bread even after a very small portion is passed around.